renesugar/k_elda_archive/docs/_GettingStarted.md

 ```

 This means you can
-access the webpage you launched by copy-pasting the IP address from `quilt ps`
+access the webpage you launched by copy-pasting the IP address from `quilt show`
 into a browser window.
 A site with "Hello, world!" text should appear.

 Once you've launched a container, you'll often need to login to change something